How To Tell If Flatware Is Sterling Silver

-GoldFellow® only purchases items made of Sterling silver.
-Silverware must be marked .925, Sterling Silver, Sterling or Ster in the metal.
-If the item is not stamped with one of these markings directly in the metal, it may be silver plated which GoldFellow® does not purchase.
+GoldFellow® only purchases items made of sterling silver.
+Sterling silverware must be marked .925, Sterling Silver, Sterling, or Ster in the metal.
+Silverware with these markings on the metal are made of sterling silver.1 If the flatware is not stamped with one of these markings directly in the metal, it may be silver-plated, which GoldFellow® does not purchase.

-With regards to modern silverware, if the item is not marked as Sterling Silver specifically as shown above, but has a pattern or manufacturer’s name stamped on the bottom or back, consumers may Google the silverware pattern and/or manufacturer to make certain the items are silver and not silver plated before shipping to GoldFellow®.
+In a few cases, modern silverware may not have the markings listed above, but it could still be made of sterling silver.
+If your silverware is not marked as Sterling Silver with either .925, Sterling Silver, Sterling, or Ster in the metal, it may still have a pattern or manufacturer’s name stamped on the bottom or back.
+Owners of that silverware may Google the silverware pattern and/or manufacturer to make certain the items are silver and not silver plated before shipping to GoldFellow®.

 GoldFellow Buys Silver!

 At GoldFellow, we buy silver.
 We let people mail in their sterling silver jewelry, coins, and silverware, in return for a quick cash payment.
 Contact us or call 1-877-696-5346 today to see how easy it is to get cash for silver!

 - Pamela Wiggins, The Spruce Crafts – An Introduction to Silver Markings and Terminology

 - Roland Arkell, Antiques Trade Gazette – Hallmarks